newptcai/newptcai.github.io/pelican/content/math/2019-05-13-RandomTree.jl.md

 title: RandomTree.jl -- Simulation on large random trees with Julia
 date: 2019-05-13
 layout: post
-tags:  probability, programming, random-trees, experimental-math
+tags:  probability, programming, random-tree, experimental-math
 status: published

 I have been working on a software package